apache/doris/docs/en/docs/admin-manual/maint-monitor/tablet-repair-and-balance.md

 	* Default value: false
 	* Importance:

+The following adjustable parameters are all configurable parameters in be.conf.

+* clone\_worker\_count

+     * Description: Affects the speed of copy equalization.
+In the case of low disk pressure, you can speed up replica balancing by adjusting this parameter.
+     * Default: 3
+     * Importance: Medium
 ### Unadjustable parameters

 The following parameters do not support modification for the time being, just for illustration.